Falchizao/falchizao.github.io/_posts/2024-09-03-monitoring-datadog.md

 In this article, we'll delve into the advantages of using Azure Kubernetes Service (AKS) and identify the essential health and performance metrics to monitor when utilizing the service.

-Following that, we'll discuss how a platform like Datadog can be employed to collect these metrics, along with other monitoring data such as distributed request traces and logs, to gain comprehensive visibility into your containerized applications

 ## How does AKS works?
 Azure Kubernetes Service (AKS) is a managed service for running Kubernetes, the open-source container orchestration platform originally developed by Google.